View Louise Radack's Obituary on WickedLocal.com and share memories

 |

-SWAMPSCOTT- Louise Evelyn Radack (Feldman) passed away at 89 on November 7, 2019, after a brief illness and a well-lived life
+Louise Evelyn Radack (née Feldman) passed away at 89 on November 7, 2019, after a brief illness and a well-lived life.

 Louise was born to Sadie (Hoffman) and Alfred Feldman on August 20, 1930.
 Raised in Boston along with older brother Merrill, she graduated from Brighton HS, and went on to UMass Amherst graduating in 1951.
 She then earned a Masters in Social Work at Simmons College in 1954.